bigpannard/easy_messages/README.md

-# Socket Server and Client
+# Easy Messages
-Is a simple class to allow the management of sending message from a client to a server and client cas ask to receive his messages from the server
+Is a simple class to allow the management of sending message from a client to a server and client can ask to receive his messages from the server.

 ## Server Side